-4.2 Capital stress testing
+4.2 Stress testing

-Capital stress testing is undertaken within the Company to quantify risk and capital requirements to determine whether sufficient capital resources are available on a forward-looking basis.
-The capital stress testing process considers enterprise-wide scenarios that cover a range of adverse circumstances of varying nature, severity and duration relevant to the Company's risk profile and vulnerabilities.
+Capital stress testing is undertaken within the Company to quantify risk and capital requirements in order to determine whether sufficient capital resources are available on a forward-looking basis.
+The capital stress testing process considers enterprise-wide scenarios that cover a range of adverse circumstances of varying nature, severity and duration relevant to the Company's business model, risk profile and vulnerabilities as well as changing economic environments.
 The capital stress testing process also considers management actions to minimise stress impacts and where appropriate, the process allows for recommendations to strategic and/or capital actions.